 You may not currently have complete agreement across your club as to what kind of culture you would like to have at your club, It that is the case, get together leaders and stakeholders of your club together to discuss and agree on what your desired culture is and then write it down.
 Alongside this process you can discuss and agree on the direction of travel for your club i.e. 'what you want your club to achieve or work towards' - THE VISION FOR YOUR CLUB.
 During the process you can start to identify some core values that will underpin the overall management and operation of your club.

 Some questions that will help you determine your club's culture and vision during a discussion with leaders and stakeholders are 'What is your club for?', 'How do you want your club to be perceived in the community?' and 'If your club was a person, how would they act?'

 Don't be afraid to have an open consultation process with existing players, parents and supporters when developing the club's culture and vision.
 They will feel valued and a sense of belonging in being asked to influence and shape the direction of their club.

 Once you have agreement, putting it in writing and communicating your vision and culture for your club is an essential element in making it successful.
 This communication and will help make your key stakeholders (players, parents, supporters and sponsors) aware of what your club stands for and will have an impact on whether they connect themselves with your club.

 A club's vision defines where you want your club to go and what you want to achieve, a culture defines what you do to achieve your club's vision.
-Club values are the priciples or standards of behaviour you adopt as a club to achieve your vision.
+Club values are the principles or standards of behaviour you adopt as a club to achieve your vision.
 If we don't live it's never going to play out as we want.
-The culture within clubs is built slowly over time, not with a quick decision.

 Leaders within clubs have to understand that people within, and often also outside, the club see and hear everything you do and say.
 The more you talk to newcomers, the more you are sending out messages that yours is a welcoming club.